-How to estimate app cost of app development
+How to estimate mobile app development costs when you're outsourcing.

-If you’re going to outsource it to a professional app developer or an app development company, here are the prices you can expect to pay for developers’ hourly rates around the world, according to the article:
+If you’re going to outsource the app development process to a professional app developer or an app development company, here are the prices you can expect to pay for developers’ hourly rates around the world, according to one recent article.

 - Australia Typical rates for mobile apps range between $35 to $150 per hour.